dharshvin/file-system-simulator/README.md

     Removes a file or directory from the current directory.

       * If you remove a directory, all its contents and children will be recursively deleted.

+  * `pwd`
+    Prints the full path of the current working directory.

   * `exit`
     Quits the file system simulator.